Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

 Knowing the age of the AGN episode, we can attempt to estimate the amount of gas removed from the galaxy by the outflows.
 We assume that the outflow rate in the \NaI has not changed and lasted for full $\sim3\times 10^{6}$ years (which is an optimistic scenario).
 Therefore, if we stack these assumptions in favour of the AGN to estimate the most optimistic impact of this powerful AGN, the AGN removed at most $\sim 2\times 10^{8}$ M$_{\odot}$ of gas from this galaxy, $\gtrsim$15~\% of the maximum gas mass permitted by ALMA, with this long and luminous AGN episode.
-Therefore, a single AGN can possibly damage the small gas reservoirs of quiescent galaxies, however, it would not majorly influence the evolution of gas-rich star-forming galaxies, requiring cumulative feedback from all the AGN episodes \citep{Harrison18,Scholtz20, Scholtz21, Lamperti21,Piotrowska22, Baker23, Harrison24}.
+Therefore, a single AGN episode can possibly damage the small gas reservoirs of quiescent galaxies, however, it would not majorly influence the evolution of gas-rich star-forming galaxies, requiring cumulative feedback from all the AGN episodes \citep{Harrison18,Scholtz20, Scholtz21, Lamperti21,Piotrowska22, Baker23, Harrison24}.

 The old age of the stellar populations clearly means that GS-10578 became quiescent hundreds of Myr before the current AGN episode.
 Given the low gas content of this galaxy, the current AGN episode could have been triggered by the interaction with the low-mass star-forming companions \citep{DEugenio23a,Perna23b}.
 Overall, our stringent upper limit on the molecular gas mass allows us to observe the preventative mode of AGN feedback in these quiescent galaxies.
-Future work needs to focus on the gas reservoirs around these galaxies; preventive vs ejective feedback leaves distinctive signatures on the hot gas, which may be probed by sub-mm observations \citep{Brownson19,Jones22} or by future X-ray observatories.
+Future work needs to focus on the gas reservoirs around these galaxies; preventative vs ejective feedback leaves distinctive signatures on the hot gas, which may be probed by sub-mm observations \citep{Brownson19,Jones22} or by future X-ray observatories.

 Still, our work demonstrates the power of combining accurate SFH from JWST and stringent measurements of the gas fraction from ALMA.
-We showed that the gas fraction and depletion times of early quiescent galaxies were lower and faster than in quiescent galaxies at z=1.5, possibly due to more frequent or more efficient AGN.
+Based on these new ultra-deep ALMA observations, we showed that the gas fraction and depletion times of early quiescent galaxies could be lower and faster than in quiescent galaxies at z=1.5, possibly due to more frequent or more efficient AGN.
+However, this needs to be confirmed by a large sample of high-z early quiescent galaxies with deep gas fraction constraints.
 Comparing the gas-consumption history with the star-forming main sequence, we are able to investigate the distinctive role of preventative vs ejective feedback.
 Unfortunately, from a single galaxy, we cannot draw strong conclusions; larger sample sizes are required.